European Society of Toxicologic Pathology (ESTP)

 closing: 05-Sep-2024

-In order to ensure the fully interactive nature of this section of the ESTP Web site, it is important that You submit Your mystery cases to us, no matter whether they represent induced or spontaneous lesions and regardless of whether or not you are a member of the ESTP.
-Even if you don't have a definite diagnosis at the time of submission, there might be someone in the field who has an idea.
-Please contact the "Guess What!
+In order to maintain the fully interactive nature of this section of the ESTP Web site, it is important that You submit Your “mysterious” and interesting cases to us, no matter whether they represent induced or spontaneous lesions, and regardless of whether or not you are a member of the ESTP.
+Even if you don't have a definite diagnosis at the time of submission, there might be someone in our community who has the sparkling idea.
+Please, contact the "Guess What!
 Team" or look up the suggestions for submitting a case.

 Your "Guess What!
 Team"